 ''Lights, Camera, Osteopathy!''
 A Treatment In Action

-Along with the rest of our skilled team, Osteopathic Solutions Director and Business owner Gareth Milner gained a BSc (Hons) Degree in Osteopathy, graduating from the European School of Osteopathy in 2004.
+Along with the rest of our UK Team of Occupational Osteopaths, Osteopathic Solutions Director and Business owner Gareth Milner gained a BSc (Hons) Degree in Osteopathy, graduating from the European School of Osteopathy in 2004.

-To gain an insight into the mastery of Osteopathy please view this video of our Director Gareth providing a clinical treatment for our Training Coordinator, Emma Farrell.
+To gain an insight into the mastery of Osteopathy please view this video of our Director Gareth providing a clinical treatment for our Creative Director, Emma Farrell.

-You can also read our blogs about this treatment on our Blog page.
+You can also read our Blog about this treatment on our Blog page.
 Please click here to read.